Clemapfel/Mousetrap.jl/docs/src/manual/02_signals.md

 02 clicked
 ```

 By blocking signals, we get the correct behavior of both buttons being triggered exactly once.
-Because both buttons unblock themself at the end of the signal handler, after the two buttons are done, everything returns to the way it was before, meaning both buttons can be clicked once again.
+Because they unblock themself at the end of the signal handler, after the two buttons are done, everything returns to the way it was before, meaning both buttons can be clicked once again.

 To verify this is indeed the resulting behavior, we can run the following: